Updated Mar 16, 2026§ For Pets

 How far can a hunting GPS collar track?

 Rated ranges are 9-10 miles under ideal conditions (flat ground, line of sight).
 Expect 50-70% of rated range in hilly or heavily timbered terrain.
 The SportDOG TEK 2.0 has the longest rated range at 10 miles.
-In mixed terrain, I consistently got 6-7 miles from it before signal dropped.
+In mixed terrain, expect closer to 6-7 miles before signal drops.

 Is the Garmin Alpha worth the price over the Dogtra Pathfinder?